Getting Started With Social Media

 The number one complaint I hear about social media is that people feel incredibly overwhelmed and don't know where or how to start.

-I don't use Twitter a lot myself but I get a LOT of questions there because many of my followers use it.
+I don't use Twitter a lot myself, but I get a LOT of questions there because many of my followers use it.
 So even though I'm not a huge fan of Twitter and don't spend loads of time there, I am still accessible because it's relevant to some of my audience.

 I also use Twitterfeed to automatically announce my new blog posts.

-So even if you do nothing but create an account and setup Hootsuite or another app to automatically share your new content, you at least have a presence for those in your audience who use it.
+Even if you do nothing but create an account and setup Hootsuite or another app to automatically share your new content, you at least have a presence for those in your audience who use it.
 So when someone reaches out to you on one of the platforms, you can reply and connect.

 Remember, you may hate social media but in the world we live in today, that's where a LOT of your fans ultimately are, and they will want to keep up with you on the platforms they frequent.